GavinHuttley/gav_blog/_sources/posts/starting_research.rst.txt

     How will you decide if the project is infeasible?
 What is your backup plan?

-Make sure your project can produce something!
+Make sure your project can produce something.
 The form this might take will differ between a science and an engineering project.
 Discuss with your supervisor for specifics.

 How will you decide when you're done?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^